mkleinegger/federated-text-classification/ReadME.md

 ## Expirments
 We ran the expirements on a M1 Macbook Pro with 16GB of RAM.
 We used 100 epochs to train the state-of-the-art baseline, and the model we want to federate.
+All the necessary code can be found within `notebook.ipynb`.
+The results are saved under `./results` and the plots are generated with `analysis.ipynb`.

 ### Config
 You can set all parameters of the model, within the first cell of the jupyter notebook.
 The default values were used to conduct the experiments